thecodedmind/pokedex-nim/README.md

 Directly calls functions from the pokenim.nim library and parses them in to human-readable formats.

 $ pokedex pokemon <name/id>
-Shows a pokemon, with currently name, ID, and types.
-(WIP)
+Shows a pokemon basic details.

 $ pokedex type <name/id>
 Shows a type and its damage relations.

-(WIP)
+$ pokedex move <name/id>
+Shows a moves details.

+$ pokedex ability <name/id>
+Shows an abilities details.

+$ pokedex <pokemon name>
+If no sub-command given, defaults to showing detailed information about pokemon

 More functionality eventually.